Maraşlı (TV series): Plot

 Maraşlı is a retired soldier turned bookstore owner.
 For Maraşlı, life changed drastically after his daughter, Zeliş was shot.
 One day, a photographer named Mahur enters Maraşlı's bookstore and on that same day, she involuntarily gets involved in an incident involving the mafia.
 Maraşlı saves her life and from that day onwards, their fates become linked.

 Maraşlı saves Mahur's life several times.
 He discovers that the operation in which his daughter was shot was orchestrated by someone from the Türel family.
 As a result, he intentionally helps save Mahur's life from Savaş, one of the main villains of the drama.
 Mahur begins to fall in love with Maraşlı.
 At first, Maraşlı shows no sign of affection for Mahur, but as time goes on, he finds himself falling in love with her.
 The Türel family faces danger, and Maraşlı helps them escape the threat.
 However, Mahur's father and younger brother are eventually killed, and Maraşlı is arrested for it.

 Mahur's older brother, Necati, portrays himself as a drunk who is only interested in books.
 However, he secretly runs a criminal organization.
 He believes he is the son of Ömer, the lover of Mahur's mother, and the father of Savaş.
 In the past, Necati shot Ömer, and since then, he has believed he killed his real father, Ömer.
 For this reason, he seeks revenge on the Türels and helps Savaş.
 Necati was the real mastermind behind the operation in which Zeliş was shot.
 He was also assigned to carry out the operation to kill Mehmet İnci by Hurdacı.
 Later, it is revealed that Necati is the true son of Aziz, Mahur's father.
 Learning this truth shocks Necati, and he becomes mentally unstable.

 After being released from jail, Maraşlı continues to investigate who was really behind the operation.
 In the end, he discovers that Hurdacı, the real father of Mehmet İnci, ordered the killing of Mehmet İnci, during which Zeliş was shot.
 It is also revealed that Maraşlı is an imaginary persona created to uncover the truth.
-Mehmet İnci, who had taken on the identity of Maraşlı, now struggles with multiple personality disorder.
+Mehmet İnci, who had taken on the identity of Maraşlı, now struggles with dissociative identity disorder.
 As Mahur loves Maraşlı, he chooses to remain Maraşlı and forgets who Mehmet İnci is.
 In the end, Mahur's strong love helps Maraşlı rediscover his real identity as Mehmet İnci.

 Mahur falls in love with Mehmet İnci again, and they continue to enjoy their happy life together.